OSCELOT/MyMessages/README.md

 The University of New Mexico has also successfully installed and tested unm-unmmymessages2017.war on BlackBoard Learn Q2 2018 Developer Virtual Machine (DVM).

-The University of New Mexico recommends to use version 2.3.1-q4.2017 since Q4 2016 will not be supported as of December 2018.

 My Messages may work with SaaS, but UNM is not maintaining My Messages with SaaS due to limited UNM resources since believe this would best be done as a Custom B2 migration to LTI + REST API.

 Please post your status with installing My Messages B2 on Q4 2018 (Self-Hosted, Managed Hosted, or SaaS):

 https://community.blackboard.com/message/26281-my-messages-b2-for-q4-2018

-Please post your status with installing My Messages B2 on Q2 2018 or above (Self-Hosted, Managed Hosted, or SaaS):
+Please post your status with installing My Messages B2 on Q2 2018 (Self-Hosted, Managed Hosted, or SaaS):

 https://community.blackboard.com/thread/6664-my-messages-b2-for-q2-2018